excaliburjs/template-ts-rollup/readme.md

 # Excalibur TypeScript & Rollup template

 **⚠ Warning** Rollup does a great job at building libraries, not necessarily apps like a game in excalibur.
-This template is sub-optimal and does not provide tree shaking, the whole of excalibur is included in the bundle
+This template is sub-optimal and does not provide tree shaking, the whole of excalibur is included in the bundle.
+We recommend using the [webpack](https://github.com/excaliburjs/template-ts-webpack) or [parcel](https://github.com/excaliburjs/template-ts-parcel) templates to build games if possible.

 ## Getting Started